Prince Harry and Meghan Markle's Wedding Invitations Sent and Revealed

 Prince Harry and Meghan Markle's wedding invitations have been sent!

-Kensington Palace said on Thursday, two months before they will tie the knot, that the invites "have been issued in the name of His Royal Highness The Prince of Wales" and also posted a photo of some on Twitter.
+Kensington Palace said on Thursday, two months before they will tie the knot, that the invites "have been issued in the name of His Royal Highness The Prince of Wales" and also shared a photo of several of them.

 About 600 people have been invited to their wedding ceremony, which will take place at St George's Chapel at Windsor Castle—a venue that had already been announced, and to a lunchtime reception at St George's Hall, hosted by Harry's grandmother, Queen Elizabeth II.
 In addition, around 200 guests have been invited to a private reception at Frogmore House, hosted by the Prince of Wales.